Total Ascent: 300ft

 Required Permit: None

 To get there, take I-5 south through Tacoma to Exit 132B SR 16 toward Bremerton.
 Continue on SR 16 for 27 miles to merge with SR 3 North.
 Follow SR 3 to the Hood Canal Bridge, taking a left over the bridge onto State Route 104.
-Follow SR 104 as it merges onto US 101 and continue 25 miles through Quilcene to Duckabush Road (FR 2150).
-Turn right and follow the road 6.3 miles to FR 2530 signed Murhut Falls Trail.
-Turn right onto and continue 1.2 miles on the gravel road to the trailhead. -Nathan
+Follow SR 104 as it merges onto US 101 and continue 13.4 miles to Falls View Campground.
+Turn right and find the trailhead in the day use area of the campground. -Nathan

 Print Google Directions >>